fenago/machine-learning-for-finance/lab_guides/Lab_9.md

 :::

 Now we can compile our classifier.
-As you will see later on in this chapter, it is useful to keep the classifier network as a separate variable from the compiled classifier with which we make predictions:
+As you will see later on in this lab, it is useful to keep the classifier network as a separate variable from the compiled classifier with which we make predictions: